Assisted Living

 1. Both memory care and nursing homes provide personal care and close supervision, but nursing homes also provide skilled nursing care.

-What to expect in memory care
+What to expect: memory care vs. nursing homes

 Memory care communities provide 24-hour specialized care for people with memory loss.
 Residents typically receive meals and help with activities of daily living (ADLs), such as bathing, dressing, and medication management.

 Nursing homes provide 24-hour skilled nursing care and supervision, meals, and assistance with activities of daily living to individuals who have serious health issues or chronic conditions.
-Like most memory care facilities, they offer activities, but they’re typically not as personalized and robust.
+Like most memory care facilities, they offer activities, but they’re typically not as personalized or robust.

 Nursing homes offer the following skilled services to help seniors improve or maintain their health: